ARK-Builders/ark-core/fs-index/README.md

 - **Snapshot API**
   - `get_resources_by_id`: Query resources from the index by ID.
   - `get_resource_by_path`: Query a resource from the index by its path.
+- **Selective API**
+  - `update_one`: Method to manually update a specific resource by selectively rescanning a single file.

 ## Custom Serialization